kateb44/Honours2017/README.md

 R-code for my thesis; supervised by Dr Ellis Patrick at the University of Sydney

-The simulations of the two stage least squares (TSLS), two stage lasso (TSL) and tow stage pre-validated lasso (TSPL) are in the rsims.R file.
+The simulations of the two stage least squares (TSLS), two stage lasso (TSL) and two stage pre-validated lasso (TSPL) are in the rsims.R file.

 The application to the Alzheimers data can be found in ?